Yadkinville Team

 Deb Wages MA, LCMHC, NCC, BC-TMH

-I am a graduate of University of Michigan with a bachelor’s degree in developmental psychology and graduate of Liberty University with a Master of Arts in Professional counseling.
-I am trained in a variety of evidence-based treatment modalities which include: Cognitive behavioral therapy (CBT), Solution-focused therapy (SFT), EMDR (trauma focused therapy), play therapy and expressive arts therapy.
+I am a graduate of University of Michigan with a bachelor’s degree in developmental psychology and graduate of Liberty University with a Master of Arts in Clinical Mental Health Counseling.
+I am trained and/or certified in a variety of evidence-based treatment modalities which include: Trauma-focused Cognitive behavioral therapy (TF-CBT), EMDR (Eye Movement Desensitization & Reprocessing), and trauma informed play therapy.
 I have experience working with children, adolescents, adults, and couples who have emotional and/or behavioral challenges and I practice within a strength-based, person-centered supportive approach.
-As a clinician, I work in collaboration with the client to build confidence, end generational cycles, and learn coping skills to enhance all areas of their lives.
+As a clinician, I work in collaboration with the client to build confidence, end generational cycles, and learn coping strategies to enhance all areas of their lives.
 My aim is to help individuals learn how to relate to others in a healthy way and offer compassionate care for the emotionally wounded.

 Emmylou Madison MA, LCMHCA